opnsense/docs/source/manual/gui.rst

 Full Help
 ---------
-Many forms are equipped with build-in help.
+Many forms are equipped with built-in help.
 In the upper right corner of the form you can select to view all help messages at once.
 The toggle will color green when enabled and show the help messages beneath the input items.